Nestop/Elements/README.md

 # Elements
-A game like match-3 project with its own mechanics.
+A game like match-3 project with its own mechanics in Unity.